SylvainJunca/Chatty-App/README.md

 Chatty App
 =====================

-A minimal and light dev environment for ReactJS.
+A minimal and light chat application using ReactJS and a websocket server.

 ## Final Product